dumdob/sat-qubo-dg-sampler/README.md

 ### Makefile

 Modify makefile to support the aforementioned compilers and libraries on your system and run `make`.

-To change the internal configuration of the sampler, modify the file `config.hpp` accordingly (see also comments for more details).
+To change the internal configuration of the sampler for your problem class, modify the file `include/config.hpp` accordingly (see also comments for more details).

 ## Config
 `config.json` file contains the parameters that can be changed without recompiling.
-They include: number of parallel threads (if OpenMP is supported), output directory name, random seed, problem class, maximum GWL number of steps, saving all local minima states (true/false).
+They include: number of parallel threads (if OpenMP is supported), output directory name, run name, random seed, problem class, maximum GWL number of steps, mapping ID (0 for PUBO, 1 for Rozenberg, 2 for KZFD), number of tracked clusters (K), maximum energy of GWL histogram, maximum energy of breadth-first search, saving all local minima states (true/false).

+## Problem instances
+Problem instances need to be stored in the "problems/[problem_class]" directory; 3-SAT instances should be named as [problem_class][problem_size]-[instance_number].cnf

 ## Run
-To run the sampler, the following command-line parameters need to be specified: problem instance number, mapping ID (0 for PUBO, 1 for Rozenberg, 2 for KZFD), run ID (arbitrary).
+Run the program specifying the [instance_number] number
 ```
-./dg_sampler.out 1 0 testrun
+./dg_sampler.out [instance_number]
 ```

+## Output
-Several files with the given run ID name will be generated in the output directory: log file with all details of the run for each parallel thread, energy barriers matrix, local minimum/saddle cluster degeneracy, and the GWL historgram for each of the samplers in i-th parallel thread (see also comments in `config.hpp` for more details).
+Several files with the given run name will be generated in the output directory: log file with all details of the run for each parallel thread, energy barriers matrix, local minimum/saddle cluster degeneracy, and the GWL historgram for each of the samplers in parallel threads.

-## Disconnectivity graphs construction
-To construct disconnectivity graphs from the sampled data one could use open-source library [pele: Python Energy Landscape Explorer](http://pele-python.github.io/pele/)